gumm/zooy/README.md

 A lightweight, event-driven JavaScript UI framework for building complex, interactive web applications.
 Zooy provides a component-based architecture with lifecycle management, declarative event handling, and powerful layout primitives.

+## Why "zooy"?

+Originally developed for **ThingZoo** (now marketed as **Connect**), an IoT platform designed to manage a "menagerie" of connected devices from around the world.

+The UI framework evolved from:
+- **zoo-ui** → The UI library for managing things
+- **zoo-youeye** → Phonetic play on pronunciation
+- **zooy** → Final form

+The name reflects the framework's core purpose: orchestrating diverse UI components (panels, views, splits) and managing different component libraries (MDC, Carbon, custom) — just as a zoo manages diverse creatures.

 ## Overview

 Zooy is a UI framework that emphasizes: